kmlawson/history-of-history-in-east-asia/seminars.md

 Crump, James Irving. *Legends of the Warring States: Persuasions, Romances, and Stories from Chan-Kuo Tsʻe*.
 Center for Chinese Studies, The University of Michigan, 1998.

 Durrant, Stephen, Wai-yee Li, and David Schaberg, trans. *Zuo Tradition / Zuozhuan: Commentary on the ‘Spring and Autumn Annals’*.
 Slp Blg edition.
 Seattle: University of Washington Press, 2016.

+Leung, Vincent S. *The Politics of the Past in Early China*.
+Cambridge University Press, 2019.

 Lewis, Mark Edward *Writing and Authority in Early China* (1999) (P)